FlexMeasures/flexmeasures-plugin-template/Readme.md

 You have two options for FlexMeasures to recognize your plugin when starting (e.g. with `flexmeasures run` or any other command):

 - point the config setting `FLEXMEASURES_PLUGINS` to the module folder (containing the `__init__.py` file).
 Both relative or absolute paths work.
-- install your plugin as a Python package (e.g. `python setup.py install` or even `pip install <your_package>` in case you distribute it).
+- install your plugin as a Python package (e.g. `pip install -e` or even `pip install <your_package>` in case you distribute it).
 For FlexMeasures to load it, the `FLEXMEASURES_PLUGINS` setting to add is the module name.

 The first option (pointing to the directory) probably works best, especially for early development.
 As for a version, FlexMeasures will assume it to be "Unknown", unless you also give it a minimal git setup (as we describe below).
 Alternatively, you can also edit `__init__.py` and set the version there.